Ruth Bryan Owen: Early years

-Ruth Bryan was born on October 2, 1885, in Jacksonville, Illinois to William Jennings Bryan and his wife Mary E. Baird.
-Ruth's father was congressman and a three-time presidential candidate.
-Growing up Ruth had to move several times depending on her father's work in politics.
-Ruth attended public schools in Washington, D.C and the Monticello Female Academy in Godfrey, Illinois.
+Ruth Baird Bryan was born on October 2, 1885, in Jacksonville, Illinois, to William Jennings Bryan and his wife, the former Mary E. Baird.
+Her father was a congressman and three-time Democratic presidential nominee and her grandfather, Silas Bryan was a judge and legislator.
+Growing up, Ruth Bryan had to move several times depending on her father's work in politics.
+She attended public schools in Washington, D.C., and the Monticello Female Academy in Godfrey, Illinois.
 In 1901 she began to take classes at the University of Nebraska.

-In 1903 Bryan dropped out of the University of Nebraska to marry William H. Leavitt, a well-known Newport, Rhode Island portrait painter.
-The couple met when he was painting Bryan's father's portrait.
+In 1903 she dropped out of the University of Nebraska to marry William H. Leavitt, a well-known Newport, Rhode Island, portrait painter.
+The couple met when he was painting a portrait of Bryan's father.
 The couple had two children before divorcing in 1909.

 Bryan married Reginald Owen, a British Army officer, in 1910, and had two more children with him.
 Her second husband died in 1928.
 She spent three years in Oracabessa, Jamaica, where she oversaw the design and construction of her home, Golden Clouds.
 It is now operated as a luxury villa.
 Owen kept her home in Jamaica for more than three decades and spent many winters there, particularly in later years when she lived in Denmark and New York City.
-She detailed her time in Jamaica and experiences at Golden Clouds in her book, Caribbean Caravel.
+She detailed her time in Jamaica and experiences at Golden Clouds in a book, Caribbean Caravel.

-During World War I, Bryan served as a war nurse in the Voluntary Aid Detachment in the Egypt–Palestine campaign, 1915–1918.
+During World War I, Ruth Owen served as a war nurse in the Voluntary Aid Detachment in the Egypt–Palestine campaign, 1915–1918.
 She also served as a secretary for the American Women's War Relief Fund.